 Our Vision & Mission

-Providing a safe, healthy, and drug-free community by educating and promoting community involvement in reducing alcohol, tobacco, drug abuse and other health issues among youth and citizens of Cheatham County.
+Providing a safe, healthy, and drug-free community by educating and promoting community involvement in reducing alcohol, tobacco, substance misuse, and other health issues among youth and citizens of Cheatham County.

 “Alone, we can do so little; together, we can do so much” – Helen Keller